CSUChico-CSCI644/CSCI644-Course-Materials/Syllabus.md

 ## Assignments

-There will be 12 hands on assignments or labs.
+There will be numerous assignments or labs.

 ### Late Assignments: